Hyphema is blood in the front area (anterior chamber) of the eye. The blood collects behind the cornea and in front of the iris.

 You may need the following tests and exams:

 Treatment may not be needed in mild cases.
 The blood is absorbed in a few days.

-If bleeding comes back (usually in 3 - 5 days), the likely outcome of the condition will be much worse.
+The outcome of the condition will likely be much worse if bleeding comes back or worsens, especially within 3 to 5 days.
 The health care provider may recommend the following to cut down the chance that there will be more bleeding:

 - Bed rest

 You may need to use eye drops to decrease the inflammation or lower the pressure in your eye.

 The eye doctor may need to remove the blood surgically, especially if pressure in the eye is very high or the blood is slow to absorb again.
 You may need to stay in a hospital.

 The outcome depends upon the amount of injury to the eye.
 People with sickle cell disease are more likely to have eye complications and must be watched closely.
 People with diabetes will probably need laser treatment for the problem.

 When to Contact a Medical Professional